 Other strategies: basic blackjack strategy

-In the early 1960s, mathematician and blackjack player Edward O. Thorp developed the famous basic strategy.
+In the early 1960s, mathematician and blackjack player Edward O. Thorp developed the famous basic strategy in one of the best blackjack books.
 The basic strategy is much simpler than card counting and therefore suitable for beginner players.
 Over time, this strategy has been translated into tables showing the actions you can take to reduce the dealer's advantage.
 So, with these charts you will know when to hit, stand, split, double... depending on your cards.

 feedback FAQ about Blackjack Card Counting